Improve your practice.

 Practice in Virtual Reality (VR)

 Virtual reality allows you to practice different sales pitching techniques in a safe, realistic environment.
-You can practice high stakes situations, such as pitching to important clients, as often as you like until you are confident with your approach.
+You can practice high-stakes situations, such as pitching to important clients, as often as you like until you are confident with your approach.

 Sales pitch in VR